aquasecurity/kube-bench/README.md

 There is a `job-eks.yaml` file for running the kube-bench node checks on an EKS cluster. **Note that you must update the image reference in `job-eks.yaml`.** Typically you will push the container image for kube-bench to ECR and refer to it there in the YAML file.

-There are two significant differences on EKS:
+There are two significant differences in EKS:

 * It uses [config files in JSON format](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/)
 * It's not possible to schedule jobs onto the master node, so master checks can't be performed